Fever and Body Temperature

 With the cold and flu season upon us, what better time to talk about temperature and that rise in body temperature known as fever.

-The most common cause of fever in both adults and children are infections such as the cold or flu, airway infections like croup or bronchitis, and stomach bugs.
+The most common cause of fever in both adults and children are infections such as the cold or flu, airway infections like RSV, croup or bronchitis, and stomach bugs.
 While these illnesses make you feel miserable, the good thing is they’re usually not serious and resolve on their own.

 It depends on how you take a temperature.
 A temperature taken by mouth over 100 degrees F (37.8 degrees C) is considered a fever.
 Armpit temperature over 99 degrees F (37.2 degrees C), or rectal, ear or forehead temperature over 100.4 degrees F (38 degrees C) are also all considered fever.
 And while armpit, ear and forehead temperature is the easiest to measure, the most accurate means of measuring fever is with an oral or rectal thermometer.

-Right way to take a temperature
+What is the right way to take a temperature?

 First, clean your thermometer with soap and water and wait 30 minutes after eating or drinking something hot or cold.
 When taking a temperature by mouth, make sure the thermometer is under the tongue and held in place by the lips, not the teeth.
 Digital thermometers are quick, but you should wait three minutes for a glass thermometer to obtain an accurate reading.

 I’ve got a temperature.
 Should I call my primary care provider?

 Yes, if you’re an adult and just back from overseas or the hospital, or you’re on chemotherapy or an immune system suppressing medication such as steroids.
 If the fever just won’t go away, or you have a chronic illness such as heart disease or sickle cell anemia, it’s time to call.
 And a fever accompanied by rash, severe head, neck, or belly pain, vomiting or diarrhea warrants a phone call or contact via the MyLifespan portal.